dgeb/json-api/format/index.md

 #### Updating an Individual Resource

 To update an individual resource, send a `PUT` request to the URL that represents the resource.
-The request **MUST** include a single resource document.
+The request **MUST** include a single top-level resource object.

 For example: